prxatt/SOEN/README.md

 - **Offline First:** Core application data is cached for offline access, ensuring you can always view your schedule and notes.

 #### 🎨 Personalization & Gamification
-- **Praxis Flow:** Earn points for completing tasks and applying AI-generated insights, gamifying your productivity.
+- **Soen Flow:** Earn points for completing tasks and applying AI-generated insights, gamifying your productivity.
 - **Rewards Hub:** Spend your "Flow" points to unlock new app themes.
 - **Daily Streaks:** Stay consistent and build momentum with a daily task completion streak.
 - **Custom Themes:** Switch between light/dark modes and unlock vibrant color themes like Solaris, Crimson, and Oceanic.